LiliumOS/rfcs/src/rfcs/0003-x86_64-system-abi.md

 ### System Call ABI

-The System Call ABI uses a modify form of the calling convention from the [x86-64 psABI].
+The System Call ABI uses a modified form of the calling convention from the [x86-64 psABI].
 It uses the same type layouts as the Userspace ABI.

 System Calls (defined by the kernel) are invoked by the `syscall` instruction.
 The system function number